 The Good Chicken Award recognises companies that use or are committing to use (within five years) higher welfare chicken, by addressing the stocking density, breed and the need for environmental enrichment for broiler chickens.

 To date over 376 million meat chickens are set to benefit each year from our award winners’ policies.

-As of September 2017, we are also requiring companies to sign up to the longer term pledge contained in the 2026 Better Chicken Commitment.
+As of September 2017, we are also requiring companies to sign up to the longer term pledge contained in the 2026 European Chicken Commitment.

 Also, watch the latest video of the Windstreek System that has been developed in The Netherlands which is a new, modern design of broiler shed, incorporating multiple features for improved welfare and sustainability.
 (You can also read a more detailed case study on this system here.)

 Worldwide chicken meat production and consumption is increasing: over 62 billion chickens are slaughtered annually for meat.
 This includes over 9 billion in China, around 9 billion in the USA, over 7 billion in the EU-28 and around 942 million in the UK.